Gullapalli Nageswara Rao

 Gullapalli Nageswara Rao is an Indian ophthalmologist, the chairman of the Academia Ophthalmologica Internationalis (AOI) and the founder of the L. V. Prasad Eye Institute, Hyderabad.
 A former associate professor at the School of Medicine and Dentistry of the University of Rochester, Rao is a Fellow of the National Academy of Medical Sciences, India.
-He was honored by the Government of India, in 2002, with the fourth highest Indian civilian award of Padma Shri.
+He was honoured by the Government of India, in 2002, with the fourth highest Indian civilian award of Padma Shri.

 He was elected in 2017 to the Ophthalmology Hall of Fame instituted by the American Society of Cataract and Refractive Surgery.

 Personal life

 At the age of three he was sent to his maternal uncle living in Edupagallu village near to Vijayawada.
 He studied there until his class 8 at a Telugu school.
 Following his father, who lived in Chennai near famous ophthalmologist Govindappa Venkataswamy (the founder of Aravind Eye Hospital) Rao decided to become an Ophthalmologist.